LorianAtashi01/altV-better-notify/README.md

 Build the Project:
 `yarn build`

-You will find the bundled files inside the `public` folder.
+You will find the bundled files inside the `build` folder.

 If you want to play arround on the browser with the project, make a copy the `environment.example.ts` file and change the surface string to `browser`